bruceravel/demeter/documentation/Artemis/forward.rst

 <http://commons.wikimedia.org/wiki/File:Brauron_-_Votive_Relief1.jpg>`_
 is a votive relief from the Archaeological Museum of Brauron in Brauron, Greece and is in the public domain.
 It depicts a family of worshippers sacrificing a goat to the goddess Artemis.
+Good advice!
+You should do that, too.

 The image used as the :demeter:`artemis` program icon is Detail from